CompTIA Security+ Exam Notes

 Amplification Attack

-An amplification attack is a cyberattack where an attacker exploits vulnerabilities in certain network protocols, like DNS or NTP, by sending small requests that trigger significantly larger responses from open servers, effectively "amplifying" the traffic and overwhelming the intended target with a massive amount of data, often causing a denial-of-service (DoS) condition.
+An amplification attack is a cyberattack in which an attacker exploits vulnerabilities in certain network protocols, like DNS or NTP, by sending small requests that trigger significantly larger responses from open servers.
+This effectively "amplifies" the traffic and overwhelms the intended target with a massive amount of data, often causing a denial-of-service (DoS) condition.

 Key points about amplification attacks: